erindesmond/ABC-MUSIC/README.md

 # DJ Neural Net - Artificial Music Composition

-##### Goal
+##### Intro
-The aim of this project is to train a LSTM RNN to write music.
+The inspiration for this project came from my experience as a classical pianist and my interest in natural language processing and deep learning.
+When I learned of the power of recurrent neural networks from Andrej Karpathy's paper [The Unreasonable Effectiveness of Recurrent Neural Networks](http://karpathy.github.io/2015/05/21/rnn-effectiveness/), it seemed fitting that I could produce music with such a model.

 ##### Data
 A corpus of traditional Irish folk songs, dances, reels, and jigs contained in the Nottingham Music Database that were translated into ABC format by the [ABC Music Project](http://abc.sourceforge.net/NMD/).
 I found clean versions of these songs [here](http://abc.sourceforge.net/NMD/).
 I also trained the network on Bach, Backstreet Boys, Enya and Michael Jackson, also translated into ABC format.